lmouline/uc-sandbox/solution/README.md

 However, to implement a PoC, we needed a language that we could extend as required.
 This is the main purpose of the DUC language.

+DUC Language has been built by modifying the SimpleLanguage provided by [Oracle Labs](https://github.com/graalvm/simplelanguage).

 ## Base language

 TBD.